Hoboneer/surfraw-elvis/README.md

     $ make

-Generate all elvi (simple and complex; `.elvis` extension) as well as their completions (`.completion` extension).
-Also works in the simple- and complex-elvi directories.
+Generate all elvi (`.elvis` extension) as well as their completions (`.completion` extension).
+Generated elvi and completions will be placed in elvi/.

     $ make install  # or make uninstall

 Copy (or delete) elvi to ~/.config/surfraw/elvi.
 Fails if an elvis may clobber one already in the directory to install elvi.
 Run `make uninstall install` if you don't care about clobbering (or you are just reinstalling).
-Works in repo root, or in the simple- or complex-elvi drectories.

     $ make elvi  # or make completions

-In repo root, or in the simple- or complex-elvi directories, just generate elvi or their completions.
+Just generate elvi or their completions.

-    $ make simple  # or make complex

-Shorthand for running a plain `make` invocation in either directory.

     $ make clean

 Clean all elvi and completions.

-    $ make clean-gen  # under complex-elvi/
+    $ make clean-gen

 Remove generated, non-elvi files.

-    $ make clean-all  # under complex-elvi/
+    $ make clean-all

 An alias for `make clean clean-gen`.